Friday, May 8, 2026

 1. INPUT A, B, C 2.
 IF A > B AND A > C THEN 3.
 PRINT "Largest is", A 4.
 ELSE IF B > C THEN 5.
 PRINT "Largest is", B 6.
 ELSE 7.
 PRINT "Largest is", C 8.
 END IF 9.
 STOP

-A flowchart is a graphical representation of an algorithm using standardized symbols to show the flow of control.
+A flowchart is a graphical representation of an algorithm using standardized symbols.

 ⬭ OvalTerminalStart/End points